joshndala/var-vendetta/README.md

 # VAR Vendetta

-VAR Vendetta is a Next.js application that helps record and analyze player decisions in sports.
+VAR Vendetta is a Next.js application that helps record and analyze player decisions in virtual football (e.g. EA FC Pro Clubs).
 It uses hybrid retrieval methods (BM25 + vector search) to find relevant context from past decisions and generate AI-powered responses to questions.

 ## Project Structure